Welcome to AWAKEN

 12:00-1:00 PM:

-Lunch - Join us for a fresh catered lunch (price included in registration) created for allergy-conscious diets in mind.
-This time may also be used for vendor shopping, mingling with people or finding a quiet moment.
+Lunch - Join us for a fresh, catered lunch (price included in registration) created with allergy-conscious diets in mind.
+This time may also be used for vendor shopping, mingling with people, or finding a quiet moment.

 3:30-3:45 PM: